heptarch/heptarch.github.io/drafts/latent.md

 	</div>
 	</figure>

-This is from a dream I had $20$ years ago; it is almost certainly unique, and
+This is from a dream I had $20$ years ago; it is almost certainly unique.
+The combination of taste (form) and choice (content)